TensorAlgebra{V} design and code generation

 \[\langle v_1,\dots,v_{n-\nu},\partial_1,\dots,\partial_\nu\rangle=M\leftrightarrow M' = \langle w_1,\dots,w_{n-\nu},\epsilon_1,\dots,\epsilon_\nu\rangle\]

-The metric signature of the SubManifold{V,1} elements of a vector space $V$ can be specified with the V"..." constructor by using $+$ and $-$ to specify whether the SubManifold{V,1} element of the corresponding index squares to $+1$ or $-1$.
-For example, S"+++" constructs a positive definite 3-dimensional TensorBundle.
+The metric signature of the Submanifold{V,1} elements of a vector space $V$ can be specified with the V"..." by using $+$ or $-$ to specify whether the Submanifold{V,1} element of the corresponding index squares to $+1$ or $-1$.
+For example, S"+++" constructs a positive definite 3-dimensional TensorBundle, so constructors such as S"..." and D"..." are convenient.

 The direct sum operator $\oplus$ can be used to join spaces (alternatively $+$), and the dual space functor $'$ is an involution which toggles a dual vector space with inverted signature.